yunfeiluo/COVID_19_ML/README.md

 # Main tasks
 - Find useful features, e.g. GDP of region the country belongs to, population density, life expectancy, etc. for cases Forcasting
-- Try different methods for dimension reduction
-- build reasonable models
+- Build reasonable models for forcasting

 # Analysis log
 - split data into samples and labels in a ways that using the previous days (depend on the window size, 14 for current experiment) as features, and the upcoming day as label